 The majority of course materials involve pre-recorded lectures (i.e., voice over slides), homework and reading material, and assignments, which will be available through Blackboard, our e-learning system.
 Each course is designed for progressive student learning, but also allows for time-flexibility.
 Students can access materials at convenient times in any part of the world as long as they have access to the Internet.
 Some course materials are presented live (i.e., in real-time).
 Approximately every two or three weeks, there will be a live one-hour web conference, which will help keep students on-track.
 These web conferences will occur between 4:00-5:00 p.m.
 US Eastern Time (i.e., Baltimore/Washington time).

-The program is a sequence of five six-credit courses.
+The MS in Regulatory Science program is a sequence of five six-credit courses.
 Six credits is a challenging, but doable, commitment for motivated working professionals.
 Students will progress in the program by completing one six-credit course each semester as illustrated on the Course Schedule webpage.

 Each six-credit course consists of about 70 hours of pre-recorded lectures, seven hours of live web conferencing, and 13 hours of active-learning instruction.
 In addition, there are individual projects, as well as team presentations and mini-reviews.
 The fall and spring semesters are approximately 15-16 weeks and typically start towards the end of August and the end of January, respectively.
 The summer semester is approximately eight weeks, and typically starts at the end of May or beginning of June.

 Taking into account instruction time and project requirements, we estimate a time commitment of one day per week during fall and spring semesters.
 For the summer semester, we estimate a time commitment of approximately two days a week.
 Of course, the learning needs and time commitment of each student will be different.
 Please refer to the Graduate School Academic and Registration Calendar for official course dates.